youmad-app/youmad-shell/README.md

 This one is optional, Leave it out for the default (album).
 End with just the `;` for an empty `RELEASETYPE` tag.

+**Only the URL** (because life's short):
+If you enter just the URL, and nothing more, the Album Artist will be set to `Unknown Artist`.
+Are you really that lazy?

 ### Step 2: Run The Thing
 ```bash
 ./youmad.sh